jamgold/persistent-reactive-dict/README.md

 refreshes.
 Meteor's default implementation loses values whenever the page is refreshed.

-Uses [amplifyjs's store](http://amplifyjs.com/api/store/) library to save values in the browsers `localStorage`, falling back to other solutions if it's not available.
+This is a pure javascript clone of [Robert Lowe's Meteor module](https://github.com/RobertLowe/persistent-reactive-dict).
+It uses a local copy of [amplifyjs's store](http://amplifyjs.com/api/store/) library to save values in the browsers `localStorage`, falling back to other solutions if it's not available, thus it no longer has the dependencies introduced by the mdg:amplify@1.0.0 package.

-This is a pure javascript clone of [Robert Lowe](https://github.com/robertlowe)

 Installation
 ============